Out to Sea by R.W.K. Clark

 You might be wondering.

 Drake Nelson and Mike Harold are a couple of boys Tripp meets on the cruise, and a fast friendship forms; it is maintained even after Heidi joins the group.
 The boys are best friends from Michigan, and are as close as brothers.
 Drake’s parents also come to ‘gawk’ at the water, and they drag him along, but they allowed him to bring his friend so he wouldn’t be lethargic during the trip.
-Drake is smarter than he puts on, but he is also emotional, and as the book pans out, specific events put Drake in a dangerous and irrational state of mind.
+Drake is smarter than he puts on, but he is also emotional.
 Mike is a quiet kid, who basically watches from the sidelines.